The land of rising sun is becoming the land of endless discovery. Thanks to the easy process of getting a Japan Visa.

 - Proof of Relationship, in case you are accompanied by any dependent, i.e. Passport copy, Marriage Certificate, Birth Certificate

 Step #3: HOW to submit the application?

 Japan Embassy has accredited travel partners in each country it functions.
-In India it has empaneled VFS and in Philippines it has 6 accredited agencies.
+In India, it has empaneled VFS and in the Philippines, it has 6 accredited agencies.
 Visit the accredited agency’s office and submit the required documents along with the visa fee (cash only).
-The visa fees is 1090 INR in India and 1200 Php for Foreigners (1000 Php for locals) in Philippines.
+The visa fees are 1090 INR in India and 1200 Php for Foreigners (1000 Php for locals) in the Philippines.